 I love this smashed avocado toast with egg!
 Thanks to a hard-boiled egg, flaky salt, lemon, and pepper, it is healthy, protein-packed, delicious, and has significant sticking power!
 Jump to the Avocado Toast with Egg Recipe or read on to see our tips (including how to choose avocados).

 How to Make The Very Best Avocado Toast

 Avocado toast works brilliantly for breakfast, lunch, and even for dinner.
 The star of avocado toast is the avocado, so it’s essential you use ripe avocados.
 Nobody likes slicing into an avocado and finding it’s underripe or worse, brown!

 - Gently squeeze the avocado with the palm of your hand (don’t use your fingertips, they will bruise it).
 If it yields slightly, it’s ready to eat.
 If it doesn’t yield and feels firm, it needs a day or two.
-If it gives easily, it’s probably overripe and possible brown inside.
+If it gives easily, it’s probably overripe and possibly spotty inside.